-\textbf{Set-up procedure:} The first part of the set-up procedure is to select the feature points.
-The object CAD model is sub-sampled using a voxel-grid with a spacing of 25 mm, and the remaining points are selected as features.
-If more than 100 feature points are present, the voxel-grid is continuously up-scaled until less than 100 points remain.
-The training data used are synthetically rendered images from the BOP challenge \cite{hodan2020bop}.
-The images are created using BlenderProc \cite{denninger2019blenderproc} and the result is 50000 images.
+\textbf{Set-up procedure:} The first part of the set-up procedure is the creation of keypoints.
+The object CAD model is sub-sampled using a voxel-grid with a spacing of 25~mm, and the remaining points are selected as keypoints.
+If more than 100 keypoints are present, the voxel-grid spacing is continuously increased until no more than 100 points remain.
+The training data used is synthetically rendered images from the BOP challenge \cite{hodan2020bop} generated using BlenderProc \cite{denninger2019blenderproc}.
 The CAD model is projected into the scene, and points belonging to the object are found.
-The feature points are also projected, and the nearest feature is found for each point.
+The keypoints are also projected, and the nearest keypoint is found for each point.
 Point clouds are extracted from this by choosing random points and determining the label based on whether the point belongs to the object.
 For each image, seven point clouds are extracted, with four positive labels and three negatives.
-To create hard negatives for the network, one of the negative labels is found by selecting a point with a distance between 20 and 40 mm to the object.
+To create hard negatives for the network, one of the negative labels is found by selecting a point with a distance between 20-40~mm to the object.
 For each object the full process continues until 40000 point clouds have been collected for training.
-The network training is described in Sec.~\ref{network}, with the applied domain randomization described in Sec.~\ref{doma}.
+The network training is described in Sec.~\ref{network_training}, with the applied domain randomization described in Sec.~\ref{doma}.